 Regardless of the filling type, your dentist at Rusholme Family Dentistry will determine which type is best for after diagnosing the decayed tooth.

-There are various methods the dentist in Toronto, ON, uses to check the possibility of a cavity.
+There are various methods the Little Italy dentist, uses to check the possibility of a cavity.
 They include: